nymarya/nymarya.github.io/_posts/2019-11-17-cnns-the-convolution.md

 <img src="https://media.giphy.com/media/26xBI73gWquCBBCDe/giphy.gif">
 </div>

 The operation, as said before, is very similar to standard matrix multiplication.
 The differences begin with the size of the final matrix.
-When in the mode *full*, the resulting matrix C has the size *m* that combines the size of the kernel matrix K and the image B. The equation below shows:
+When in the mode *full*, the resulting matrix C has the size *m* that combines the size of the kernel matrix K and the image B, as the equation below shows:

 $$
 m = |K| + |B| - 1